Back to the home page

 The absolute number one: turn on zswap

-Swapping is one of the biggest threats to performance.
-This hasn't changed over the years and will stay that way, as long as RAM will continue to be faster than permanent storage devices.
-That's why zswap exists: to mitigate this undesirable effect of swapping, by a reduction of I/O activity.
-Or in normal human language: zswap will make the system write less to the hard disk.
+That's why zswap has been invented: to mitigate this undesirable effect of excessive swapping, by a reduction of I/O activity.
+Or in normal human language: zswap will make the system use the hard disk less.

 The kernel feature called zswap, provides a compressed RAM cache for swap pages.
 Pages which would otherwise be swapped out to the disk, are instead compressed and stored into a memory pool in the RAM.